 Always listen to children

-Provide an environment where practitioners are confident to identify where children and families may need intervention and seek the help they need
+Provide an environment where practitioners are confident to identify where children and families may need intervention and seek the help, they need

 Share information with other agencies as appropriate.

 The Playgroup is aware that abuse does occur in our society and we are vigilant in identifying signs of abuse and reporting concerns.
 Our practitioners have a duty to protect and promote the welfare of children.
 Due to the many hours of care we are providing, staff may often be the first people to identify that there may be a problem.
 They may well be the first people in whom children confide information that may suggest abuse or to spot changes in a child’s behaviour which may indicate abuse.